Egg Salad

 Egg salad in a white serving bowl.

-Egg Salad
+Egg Salad Recipe

-This classic Egg Salad recipe is perfect for sandwiches, lettuce wraps, and crackers.
+This classic Egg Salad Recipe is perfect for sandwiches, lettuce wraps, and crackers.
 If you have hard-boiled eggs on standby, you'll be eating in 10 minutes or less!

-Prep Time 10 mins
+Prep Time 10 minutes

-Cook Time 5 mins
+Cook Time 5 minutes

-Total Time 15 mins
+Total Time 15 minutes

 Servings 8 servings (½ cup each)